waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # 2. S.S.
 Anne - Current Objective
 - **Primary Goal:** Find the Captain to get HM CUT.
-- **Current Location:** S.S.
-Anne Kitchen (Map 100).
+- **Secondary Goal:** Find the switch hidden in a trash can in the kitchen.
 - **Key Discoveries:**
     - The stairs to the upper decks are NOT on the B1F.
-    - A hint suggested the stairs are in the ship's Kitchen.
-I have now found the kitchen.
+They are likely accessible via a switch in the kitchen.
     - Some cooks are path-blockers, not trainers (e.g., Cook at (2,13)).
     - HM STRENGTH: A Super Nerd on B1F mentioned his Machoke has STRENGTH.
 This is likely the HM.
     - Rival: A battle with BLAZe is expected before reaching the Captain.

+# 3. Key Hints & NPC Dialogue
+- **S.S.
+Anne Kitchen:** A cook at (6,13) said: "I saw an odd ball in the trash."
+This is a hint for a hidden switch/item.

-# 3. Item & TM Usage
+# 4. Item & TM Usage
 - **TM44 (Rest):** Taught to PARCH, replacing POISON STING.
 (COMPLETE)
 - **TM08 (Body Slam):** Plan to teach to THISTLE, replacing Tackle.

-# 4. General Gameplay Insights
+# 5. General Gameplay Insights
 - **Systematic Exploration:** Clear areas methodically.
 Don't assume a floor is the correct path until stairs are found.
 - **NPC Interaction:** Non-battling/defeated trainers are impassable walls.
 Some event NPCs offer gifts or block paths.
 - **Game Mechanics:**